Unemployment in Eurozone

 Eurozone - Unemployment

-Unemployment rate inches down in November
+Unemployment rate stable in December

 FocusEconomics Consensus Forecast panelists expect the unemployment rate to average 7.8% in 2019, which is unchanged from last month’s forecast.
 For 2020, the panel expects the unemployment rate to average 7.6%.